Last updated 9 min read

 • Portugal

-The weirdest thing about my shortlist is that I've never been to any of the countries from the list except Spain, and had to choose blindly.
+The most weird thing about my shortlist is that I've never been to any of the countries except Spain, and I had to choose blindly.

 Spain